Wasli09/bank_project/README.md

+# The Great Bank

-simple bank project for fun
+Simple bank system for fun.